 Guidance documents represent the Agency's current thinking on a particular topic.
 These documents provide guidelines for the content, evaluation, and ultimate approval of applications and also to the design, production, manufacturing, and testing of regulated products for FDA review staff, applicants, and ANDA holders.

-- Generic Drugs Guidances (Search "Generics" in the box above the table)
+- Generic Drugs Guidances (Search "Generics" under topics)

 - Product-Specific Guidances for Generic Drug Development